mgimond/Spatial_pre2021/_book/10-Map-Algebra.md

 ### Combining operations

-> Note that most software environments assign the AND Boolean operator the ampersand character, `&`.

 Both comparison and Boolean operations can be combined into a single expression.
-For example, we may wish to find locations (cells) that satisfy requirements from two different raster layers: $0<R1<4$  and $R2>0$.
+For example, we may wish to find locations (cells) that satisfy requirements from two different raster layers: e.g. `0<R1<4`  AND  `R2>0`.
 To satisfy the first requirement, we can write out the expression as `(R1>0) & (R1<4)`.
 Both comparisons (delimited by parentheses) return a `0` (FALSE) or a `1` (TRUE).
 The ampersand, `&`, is a Boolean operator that checks that both conditions are met and returns a 1 if yes  or a 0 if not.
-This expression is then combined with another comparison using another ampersand operator that assesses if R2>0 is TRUE or FALSE.
+This expression is then combined with another comparison using another ampersand operator that assesses the criterion R2>0.
 The amalgamated expression is thus `((R1>0) & (R1<4)) & (R2>0)`.

 <div class="figure">
 <img src="10-Map-Algebra_files/figure-html/f10-combining01-1.png" alt="Output of the operation ((R1&amp;gt;0) &amp;amp; (R1&amp;lt;4)) &amp;amp; (R2&amp;gt;0).
 A value of 1 in the output raster indicates that the condition is true and a value of 0 indicates that the condition is false." width="480" />
 <p class="caption">(\#fig:f10-combining01)Output of the operation ((R1&gt;0) &amp; (R1&lt;4)) &amp; (R2&gt;0).
 A value of 1 in the output raster indicates that the condition is true and a value of 0 indicates that the condition is false.</p>
 </div>

+> Note that most software environments assign the `AND` Boolean operator the ampersand character, `&`.